sourc3array/808TK/808TK.dsbundle/UI/Buttons/README.md

 # What Are Buttons?

-Buttons are image files used by the Decent Sampler engine to create user interface (UI) controls for the **808TK** kit presets.
+Buttons are image files used by the Decent Sampler engine to create user interface (UI) controls for the **808TK** drum kit presets.

 ***